 GUIDANCE AND DISCIPLINE: One of our goals is to help children develop a positive self-image.
 We hope to encourage children to be self-directed, exhibit self-control, and become problem-solvers.
 A philosophy based on providing a positive, supportive environment that focuses on prevention and the teaching of appropriate behavior guides the staff in their interactions with children.
 The use of corporal punishment is forbidden in our schools/centers.

-SMOKING & CELL PHONES: Smoking is not permitted on or near school grounds and cell phones cannot be used while in the schools and classrooms.
+SMOKING & CELL PHONES: Smoking is not permitted on or near school grounds and cell phones should be used only as needed due to supervision of children.